-What background could there possibly be, didn’t you just copy Netflix?
+What story could there possibly be, didn’t you just copy Netflix?
 It’s easy sometimes to see two companies come out with very similar features and assume that the one that launched its feature second copied the work of the first.
-My team having launched a new interface and platform to support Live TV in 2017 worked closely with our international team building Hulu’s recommendation engine to understand the factors that went into presenting a piece of content we thought might interest a viewer.
+In reality, my team and I pushed to understand how to improve our experience for viewers and worked to differentiate our feature from competitors.
+Hulu launched a new interface and platform to support Live TV in 2017 and my team worked closely with our machine learning team building Hulu’s recommendation engine to understand the factors that went into presenting a piece of content to a viewer.
 We also worked closely with our internal customer support organization, Viewer Experience, to understand the perception of Hulu’s content suggestions.

 My initial partner on this project, Jessica Baluyot and I began working with the team designing Hulu’s recommendation engine and that team’s product manager to understand how it worked.
 We learned how traits of TV and movie content related to one another.
 We learned what implicit signals the engine took as inputs.
 We learned from research conducted in interviews with viewers previously and analysis of customer contacts that viewers did not feel recommendations were accurate and they felt powerless to improve them.
 We identified the need for tools to put viewers in control.

 Being avid users of other streaming and entertainment apps, Jessica and I conducted a competitive audit of feedback tools across these systems and unrelated apps like social media.
 We wanted to understand the types of feedback consumers used so the ones we designed felt intuitive.